Mathématique: Chapter 61

 Rush backed up a step.

-“Okay,” Sheppard said, his gaze snapping back to Rush.
-“You go.
-We’ll cover you.
+“Go,” Sheppard said.
+“We’ll cover you.
 That transponder is your ticket out of here.
-Just hold it against your forearm and press.
+Hold it against your forearm and press.
 I’ll buy you coffee on the other side.”

-Rush looked at Sheppard uncertainly.
+Rush looked at Sheppard, uncertain.

-Rush kicked Sheppard’s zat back toward him, grabbed his blazer, and—hesitated.
+Rush kicked Sheppard’s Zat back toward him, grabbed his blazer, and—hesitated.

 This was intolerable.